Reading Research Quarterly

-Reading Research Quarterly is an international research journal.
-It publishes the highest quality research on reading and literacy for and by scholars throughout the world.
+Reading Research Quarterly (RRQ) is a premier, international, peer-reviewed research journal.
+It publishes the highest quality research on reading and literacy for and by scholars around the world.
 As such, its primary mission is to foster connections among researchers to build a coherent knowledge base in reading and literacy across geographic and intellectual borders.
 RRQ is published online and in print four times a year: January/February/March, April/May/June, July/August/September, and October/November/December.

-Articles.
-RRQ welcomes submission of research-oriented manuscripts that make significant contributions to advancing knowledge and understanding of reading and of literacy, broadly defined.
+Article: RRQ welcomes high-quality, blinded, research-oriented manuscripts that make significant contributions to advancing knowledge and understanding of reading and of literacy, broadly defined.
 Articles published in RRQ are primarily reports of original, rigorously conducted research employing diverse epistemologies, methodologies, methods, and disciplinary perspectives.
 Other appropriate research-oriented articles include essays concerning new theoretical or methodological perspectives, comprehensive syntheses of research toward developing new understandings, and scholarly analyses of trends and issues in the field.
 Pilot studies, and other research efforts of limited scope or duration, are not typically considered for publication.
 Please make sure to read the guidelines for abstracts below before submitting your manuscript.

-Letters to the editors.
-RRQ accepts submission of letters commenting on the theoretical and methodological issues raised in recent RRQ articles.
-Letters should make a significant contribution to advancing the field’s knowledge and understanding of reading and of literacy.
+Commentary: RRQ accepts submission of commentaries on the theoretical and methodological issues raised in recent RRQ articles.
+Commentaries should make a significant contribution to advancing the field’s knowledge and understanding of reading and of literacy.
 They undergo a process of rigorous review similar to that of typical manuscript submissions.
-Publication of such letters is subject to availability of space and the discretion of the editors.
+Publication of commentaries is subject to availability of space and the discretion of the editors.

 Preparing Your Manuscript

-•Cover letter, including your name and affiliation (as you would have them published) and your mailing and e-mail addresses.
+• In the cover letter, include your name and affiliation (as you would have them published), as well as your mailing and e-mail addresses.
 Any coauthors should be listed in preferred order with name, affiliation, and contact information.
 If acknowledgment is to be given for research grants, it should appear as a separate note at the bottom of your cover letter.

-•Abstract of no more than 250 words.
+• The abstract should not be more than 250 words.
 The abstract should be written as clearly as possible in adherence to APA style and should avoid long, complicated sentences and jargon.
 Citations should not appear in the abstract with the exceptions of (a) a study drawn from a larger published work and (b) a replication of an earlier published work.
 The editors maintain the right to edit and revise abstracts, as needed, to communicate to a broad scholarly readership.

-• One blinded copy of the manuscript in Word format, to be uploaded as the primary “Manuscript File.”
-To prepare this version, remove all author names and affiliations from the bylines, and replace references to your own and to coauthors’ published works simply with “Author(s), (year)” in both the text and the reference list.
+• One blinded copy of the manuscript in .doc, .docx, or .rtf format should be uploaded as the primary manuscript file.
+To prepare this version, remove all author names and affiliations from the bylines and replace references to your own and your coauthors’ published works simply with “Author(s), (year)” in both the text and the reference list.
 These blinded references should also be alphabetized under “Author” in the reference list.
 You do not need to submit an unblinded version of your manuscript unless your paper is accepted and you receive instructions from the editors to do so.

 • Figures and tables that make a significant contribution to the clarity of the presentation are acceptable.
-Tables should be embedded at the end of the manuscript.
-Figures should be submitted as separate, original image files (e.g., jpg, pdf, tif, eps) with a resolution of at least 300 dpi.
+Tables should appear at the end of the main manuscript file.
+Figures should be submitted as separate, original art files (e.g., .jpg, .pdf, .tif, .eps) with a resolution of at least 300 dpi.
 All figures and tables must be referenced in the manuscript.
 More detailed information on the submission of electronic artwork can be found at http://authorservices.wiley.com/bauthor/illustration.asp.

-• Supplementary material to appear solely in the online version of the journal.
-This can preserve space in the print publication.
+• Supplementary material can appear solely in the online version of the journal to preserve space in the print publication.
 The editors also welcome submissions that employ innovative digital presentations of content, especially those that buttress the warrant for the claims made in the manuscript.
 See Supporting Information Guidelines for details.

-• Disclosure.
-In accordance with APA guidelines, RRQ requires that all authors provide “notice of any interests that might be seen as influencing the research.”
-Detailed editorial guidelines concerning conflict of interest (as outlined in vol. 39, issue 1, of the journal) are available.
+• Disclosure: In accordance with APA guidelines, RRQ requires that all authors provide “notice of any interests that might be seen as influencing the research.”

 Submitting Your Manuscript

-All article and teaching tips manuscripts must be submitted online through IRA’s Manuscript Central tracking system.
+All manuscripts must be submitted online through ILA’s Manuscript Central tracking system:

-• Log in to your account with your username and password, and select the appropriate publication from the drop-down "journal" menu
+• Log in to your account with your username and password.

 You can follow the progress of your manuscript by accessing your Author Center.